SamraatJain9/data-ignition-lab-nicd/README.md

-# Data Ignition Anomaly Lab
+# Data Ignition Lab - Anomaly Detection

 A demonstration of time-series anomaly detection and predictive modeling built during the NICD Data Innovation Bootcamp (2025) by Group 8 – **Data Ignition Lab**.
 This repository showcases a prototype pipeline for identifying and predicting anomalies in operational temperature data from real-world sensor systems.